jojva/dmxstuff/README.md

 # Synesthesizer
-Synesthesizer, a.k.a.
-MIDI to DMX converter based on fredex42/dmxstuff and aseqdump
+Synesthesizer, a MIDI to DMX converter based on fredex42/dmxstuff and aseqdump

 ------------
 How to install: